any-docs/css/content/guides/text/whitespace/index.md

 ## How does HTML process whitespace?

-It is a common myth that "HTML ignores whitespace", which is untrue: **HTML preserves all whitespace text content as you wrote them in the source code.** As a markup language, HTML produces a {{glossary("DOM")}} where all whitespace in the text content is preserved, which can be retrieved and manipulated via DOM APIs such as {{domxref("Node.textContent")}}.
-If HTML strips whitespace from the DOM, then CSS, a downstream rendering engine that works on the DOM, would not be able to preserve them using the {{cssxref("white-space")}} property.
+It is a common myth that "HTML ignores whitespace", which is untrue: **HTML preserves all whitespace text content as you wrote them in the source code.** As a markup language, HTML produces a {{glossary("DOM")}} where all whitespace in the text content is preserved, which can be retrieved and manipulated via DOM APIs such as `Node.textContent`.
+If HTML strips whitespace from the DOM, then CSS, a downstream rendering engine that works on the DOM, would not be able to preserve them using the `white-space` property.

 > [!NOTE]
 > To be clear, we're talking about whitespace _between HTML tags_, which becomes text nodes in the DOM.
 Any whitespace _inside a tag_ (between the angle brackets but not as part of an attribute value) is just part of the HTML syntax and does not appear in the DOM.